Diplomacy Lab: Brazil

 Planetizing Citizenship

 Planetizing Citizenship investigates how climate change is forcing more and more human and non-human migration, biodiversity loss, and mass species extinctions.
 These human-induced crises cannot be solved within the boundary confines of modern nation-states, requiring planetary- scale unity and cooperation that must resituate humans as members of a shared planet.
-The Lab will engage students in exploring how we may shift our perspectives from citizenship to planetizenship in order to undo existing hierarchies and borders, engaging across gender, age, class, race, ability, species, machines, and matter, in order to collectively remake our planetary futures.
-We will explore how the world’s planetary citizens will innovate new science, arts, ideas, policies, and laws to ensure the survival of the planet and planetary futures worldwide.
+In this UNESCO BRIDGES series of Humanities Labs, students will investigate how we may shift our perspectives from citizenship to planetizenship in order to undo existing hierarchies and borders, engaging across gender, age, class, race, ability, species, machines, and matter, in order to collectively remake our planetary futures.
+We will reimagine how the world's planetary citizens will innovate new science, arts, ideas, policies, and laws to ensure the survival of the planet and people.

 View more information HERE